 Potato starch is different than potato flour.
 You can read about potato starch substitutes here!

 Tapioca starch or flour is made from the cassava plant.
 It is a light powder similar to potato starch and arrowroot starch and mixes well gluten-free flours such as brown rice flour, buckwheat flour, and millet flour.

 I hope you find this article helpful and if you do please share it with others!
-Also, follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER and tag me to be featured and for more recipe inspiration!
-And don't forget to rate and leave a comment below!
+Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER to be featured and for more recipe inspiration!
+And don’t forget to rate and leave a comment below!